rust-lang/rust/src/librustc_trans/README.txt

-See the README.txt in ../librustc.
+See the README.md in ../librustc.